redhat-openstack/website/source/uncategorized/workarounds.html.md

 jruzicka: I always fully \`yum update\` my VM as part of provisioning so this is definitely **not working** for me.

+xqueralt: installing and enabling the tuned service before running packstack solved the issue for me.

 #### more info

       # service tuned status